shohoku11wrj/Distributed-Cryptosystem/README.md

 Should be a long term project.

-And people call it blockchain now.
+People call it blockchain now.

 ## Term